MIPS Payment Track

 MIPS Payment Track:

-The Medicare Access and CHIP Reauthorization Act (MACRA) was passed and signed into law in April 2015.
-Under MACRA, eligible clinicians (ECs) will participate in either the Merit-based Incentive Payment System (MIPS) or an Advanced Alternative Payment Model (AAPM).
+Under the Medicare Access and CHIP Reauthorization Act (MACRA), which was passed and signed into law in April 2015, eligible clinicians (ECs) will participate in either the Merit-based Incentive Payment System (MIPS) or an Advanced Alternative Payment Model (AAPM).
 MIPS and AAPMs are collectively referred to as the Quality Payment Program (QPP).

-The improvement activity category is a new performance category in MIPS and contains activities similar to the functions of a patient-centered medical home (PCMH).
+The improvement activities category contains activities similar to the functions of a patient-centered medical home (PCMH).
 The activities are designed to improve clinical practice or care delivery that, when effectively executed, lead to improved outcomes.

-Eligible clinicians must report from a list of 92 activities(qpp.cms.gov).
-Activities must be performed for a minimum of 90 consecutive days during the reporting period.
+Eligible clinicians (ECs) must report from a list of improvement activities(qpp.cms.gov).
+Activities must be performed for a minimum of 90 consecutive days during the performance period.

-Activities are either medium-weighted (worth 10 points) or high-weighted (worth 20 points).
+Activities are either medium-weighted (10 points) or high-weighted (20 points).
 ECs must report on four medium-weighted activities, two high-weighted activities, or a combination of both to earn up to 40 points.

-Eligible clinicians in small (less than 15 clinicians), rural, or health professional shortage areas (HPSAs) will receive double points for each activity, and will need to report either two medium-weighted activities or one high-weighted activity to earn 40 points.
+Eligible clinicians in small (15 or fewer ECs), rural, or health professional shortage areas (HPSAs) will receive double points for each activity, and will need to report either two medium-weighted activities or one high-weighted activity to earn 40 points.

-Eligible clinicians can report using an electronic health record (EHR), qualified registry, qualified clinical data registry (QCDR), CMS Web Interface, or via attestation.
-CMS will open an attestation portal in late 2017.
+Eligible clinicians can report using an electronic health record (EHR), qualified registry, qualified clinical data registry (QCDR), or via attestation.

-Eligible clinicians in a practice that has received PCMH recognition from the following organizations will automatically receive full credit.
+Eligible clinicians in a practice that has received PCMH certification or recognition from the following organizations will receive full credit:

 - National Committee on Quality Assurance (NCQA)